 Strength training, like gymnastic training, is part physiological adaptation and part neurological adaptation - by which I mean in many cases the limiting factor, is not the size of your muscles but the nervous supply to those muscles.
 As strength training is in part a skill, we need to perform repeated movements with sufficient volume to allow the body to learn how to perform the exercises in a skilful coordinated way.

 Here in lies the problem - the best was to get better at pull-ups is to do lots of them, but if you cannot do many in the first place, how do you achieve sufficient volume to get really good at the exercise?

 Luckily, the conundrum has a solution - and that solution is called "ladder training"

-In a normal workout, our neophyte trainee may manage for example an initial set of 7 pull ups, a second set of 5 and a final set of 3 to give him/her a total workout volume of 15 reps.
-More volume (repeated efforts) is required to improve the skill of the pull up but insufficient strength makes this a difficult task.
+In a normal workout, our neophyte trainee may manage for example an initial set of 7 pull-ups, the second set of 5 and a final set of 3 to give him/her a total workout volume of 15 reps.
+More volume (repeated efforts) is required to improve the skill of the pull-up but insufficient strength makes this a difficult task.

 Ladder Training Protocol

 (Note that rests are intuitive and should only just be long enough to allow the trainee to reach the next rung of the ladder)